yellobyte/SoapESP32/README.md

 #### Building with Arduino IDE:

-Add a file named _build_opt.h_ containing your wanted build options to your sketch directory, e.g.:
+Add a file named **_build_opt.h_** containing your wanted build options to your sketch directory, e.g.:
 ```c
 -DUSE_ETHERNET
 -DSHOW_ESP32_MEMORY_STATISTICS
 ```
-Please note: Changes made to _build_opt.h_ after a first build will not be detected by the Arduino IDE.
+**Please note:** Changes made to _build_opt.h_ after a first build will not be detected by the Arduino IDE.
 Rebuilding the whole project or restarting the IDE will fix that.

 #### Building with VSCode/PlatformIO:

-Add wanted build options to your project file _platformio.ini_ , e.g.:
+Add wanted build options to your project file **_platformio.ini_** , e.g.:
 ```c
 build_flags = -DUSE_ETHERNET
 ```

 ## :mag: How to find correct server parameters needed in some examples

-Four examples (_BrowseRecursively_Ethernet.ino_, _BrowseRecursively_WiFi.ino_, _DownloadFileExample1_Ethernet.ino_ and _DownloadFileExample1_WiFi.ino_) require some parameters (that apply to your specific DLNA media server) be defined manually.
+Four examples require parameters being set that apply to your specific DLNA media server:
+- _BrowseRecursively_Ethernet.ino_
+- _BrowseRecursively_WiFi.ino_
+- _DownloadFileExample1_Ethernet.ino_
+- _DownloadFileExample1_WiFi.ino_

-The three provided snapshots (_Using_VLC_to_find_....._parameter.JPG_) in folder [**Doc**](https://github.com/yellobyte/soapESP32/blob/main/doc) show you how to use the open source **VLC** media player to find the right values.
+The open source media player **VLC** makes it easy to find the right values.
+Three snapshots in folder [**Doc**](https://github.com/yellobyte/soapESP32/blob/main/doc) show you how to find them.

 ## :file_folder: Documentation

-Folder [**Doc**](https://github.com/yellobyte/soapESP32/blob/main/doc) contains a big collection of files to help you implement this library into your projects:
+Folder [**Doc**](https://github.com/yellobyte/soapESP32/blob/main/doc) contains a big collection of files to help you implement the library into your projects:
 * The platformio.ini file I used when testing examples with VSCode/PlatformIO
-* Build log
+* A build log
 * Plenty of log files (serial monitor output) of all examples, mostly with different core debug levels
 * Schematic diagram (wiring) plus picture of the test set used
-* VLC snapshots to help you find the right server parameters needed for file download examples
+* VLC snapshots to help you find the right server parameters needed for certain examples

 ## :tada: Example of an implementation: ESP32-Radio utilizing SoapESP32